-Responsible for compliance and audit preparation of assigned laboratory area for ACUC, IRB, Coordinates and maintains all regulatory binders, logs and audits.
-Responsible for biosafety compliance for multiple research laboratories.
+Responsible for compliance and audit preparation of assigned laboratory area for IRB, ACUC, Radiation Safety, Biosafety, and/or other regulatory reviews.
+Coordinates and maintains all regulatory binders, logs and audits.

 Manage inventory, ordering, and log usage of controlled drug substances.
 Coordinate shipping of animals; oversee that mouse colonies are being properly managed by staff.

-Point-of-contact in Emergency Preparedness Plan for all departmental research labs.
+Point-of-contact in Emergency Preparedness Plan for the lab.
 In case of disaster, responsible for assuring that laboratory animals continue to receive proper care and treatment, that biological samples are kept frozen and safe, and that equipment is kept secure.
 Respond to calls from security and facilities management concerning power outages, plumbing and sewage problems, and alarms on freezers.

-Bachelor's degree in biology, neuroscience, pharmacology or related field.
+Bachelor's degree in Science, Biology, Chemistry or related field.

 Proven technical knowledge and laboratory experience.